Tap tap tap. Space. Tap tap tap.

 Where am I to put all this?
 The fact that cuts are ahead – this is the first draft of a manuscript, after all – makes ironic the compulsion to leave nothing out.

 I imagined my character’s Pinterest boards.
-Bonnie drinks vast quantities of Miller Lite Beer, lives for dolphin encounters and buys her clothes at West Marine boat supply stores.
+Robin drinks vast quantities of Miller Lite Beer, lives for dolphin encounters and buys her clothes at West Marine boat supply stores.
 Trish’s Pinterest boards feature push-up bras, cosmetics, hairstyles and anything with Hello Kitty on it.

 Hailey’s board is a before-and-after of what she was and what she’s become since she ran away.
 Menopause, infidelity and celibacy can do funny things to a woman’s head.